Nevenall/sufficient-reason/System/Working_Magick.md

 #### Duration

-  Reality relentlessly erodes active magick unless you constantly support it with Quintessence.
+  Reality relentlessly erodes active magick unless you continue to support it with Quintessence.

-  A feat lasts a short while, typically no more then the length of your action, but if you spend a point of Quintessence the effects will endure for the length of a scene.

-  Alternately, you may use the Sphere of Prime to fuel your feat from universal energy of creation.
+  A working lasts a short while, typically no more then the length of your action, unless you use the Sphere of Prime to fuel your it from universal energy of creation.

   Dice    | Duration (Prime)
   -------:|:-----------------